Endo International Plc (ENDP) Q3 2017 Results - Earnings Call Transcript

 Marc Goodman - UBS Securities LLC

-Yeah, the line item you call alternative dosages slash new launches, can you just give us a flavor for the second quarter to third quarter movement down?
-I mean obviously, we would expect the (27:35) to kind of come down a little bit, but it just seemed like the numbers came down a lot more than we thought.
+Yeah, the line item you call alternative dosages/new launches, can you just give us a flavor for the second quarter to third quarter movement down?
+I mean obviously, we would expect the ZETIA and the SEROQUEL to kind of come down a little bit, but it just seemed like the numbers came down a lot more than we thought.
 So, just help us with some of the movements.
 Like did the Lidocaine come down a lot more?
 Did potassium not do as well?
 Thanks.

 Paul V. Campanelli - Endo International Plc

 Yeah, no, I think, Marc, you hit the nail in the head.
 It's the LIDODERM AG.
-We called that our in the script.
+We called that out in the script.

 Marc Goodman - UBS Securities LLC